 Prevention of Nuisances

-14 (1) Where, in the opinion of the Superintendent of a Park or a medical or sanitary inspector, a nuisance exists on any premises in the Park, the Superintendent may order the owner, lessee, licensee, or occupier of the premises to abate the nuisance and, where necessary, to clean up the premises.
+14 (1) If a nuisance exists on any premises in a Park, the Superintendent of the Park is authorized to order the owner, lessee, licensee or occupier of the premises to abate the nuisance and, if necessary, to clean up the premises.

 (2) Where the owner, lessee, licensee or occupier of any premises where a nuisance exists fails, after reasonable notice from the Superintendent, to abate the nuisance and, where necessary, clean up the premises, the Superintendent may take such steps as are necessary to abate the nuisance and clean up the premises.

 15 (1) It is prohibited, without a permit issued for this purpose, for any person to use, occupy, reside or camp on any land in a Park or erect or use any structure in a Park or park any vehicle in a Park for the purpose of camping.